Beit Guvrin – Maresha National Park – Full Visitors Guide

 Entrance Fee

-If you visit several National Parks, then consider purchasing a combo ticket.
-You can find additional info at National Parks And Nature Reserves.
+If you visit several National Parks, consider purchasing a combo ticket.
+For additional information, see National Parks and Nature Reserves.

-Note: opening hours and ticket prices were updated in September 2022.
+Note: opening hours and ticket prices were updated in June 2024.
 In any case, recheck the official site before visiting.

 Benefits of Beit Guvrin

 First, I find it fascinating that people build such complex underground systems.
 You can even call them cities.
-And this was done using only basic tools.
+They constructed everything using only basic tools.
 Moreover, besides its uniqueness, here are the reasons why I love this park:

-• Beit Guvrin is quite large.
-Thus if you are visiting with small kids, most likely, you will not see everything in one visit.
+- Beit Guvrin is quite large.
+Thus, if you are visiting with small kids, you will most likely not see everything in one visit.
 That allows you to return on another day and choose what to see.

 Southern Part of Beit Guvrin